 Select the four corners icon in the top left to expand the map to full screen.

 Select the target icon in the bottom right to locate yourself with a marker.
-This feature will only work if your device has a GPS service and that service is active.
+This feature will only work if your device has a GPS service and that service is currently active.

 Data on the above PROWs is courtesy of North Yorkshire County Council Data North Yorkshire (DNY).

 The PROWs on the above map may vary slightly from the DNY data and the paths shown on the underlying OS map.
 This is because they follow the actual paths on the ground.
 They have been plotted using aerial photographs, rather than the routes recorded on the definitive map.
 Please see the definitive map maintained by North Yorkshire County Council for legal reference.

 Your legal right is to “pass and repass along the way”.
 You may stop to rest or admire the view, or to consume refreshments, providing you stay on the path and do not cause an obstruction.
 You can take a pram, or pushchair, but there is no guarantee that the surface of the path will be suitable for this use.
 You can take a dog with you, so long as it is under close control, but there is no requirement for stiles to be suitable for use by dogs.
 You can find a more thorough explanation of your rights on the Ramblers Association website .

 If you encounter any problems whilst using a PROW you can report it to North Yorkshire County Council (NYCC) via their website .
 Please remember to behave responsibly when you’re in the countryside and always follow the Countryside Code .